NFTs and Intellectual Property (IP) Rights: Explained

 — And as a result, the approach to commercial rights in the NFT space is changing.
 Here we explain.

-In this article, we explain what NFT commercial rights are, how they affect the way that you use your NFT and what CC0 (creative commons zero) means in the context of NFTs – and their future.
+In this article, we explain what IP rights are concerning NFTs, plus, how they affect the way that you use your NFT and what CC0 (creative commons zero) means.

 Fashion, music, videos, art, avatars, gaming assets – NFTs changed our concepts of ownership by allowing all types of content to be tokenized and digitally owned by anyone via the blockchain.
 But did you know that simply owning a token doesn’t mean you have absolute freedom over how you use it?